natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/IL-28%20(Germany).md

 '''Pros:'''

 * Powerful rear 23 mm cannon turret
+* Hard hitting 23 mm cannons in the front
 * Very fast - many early jet fighters cannot catch it at top speed
 * Powerful and flexible ordnance capacity
 * Highly armoured tail gunner position
 * Gunner can cover a large area of the rear and the sides because of the turret design
 * Fast acceleration
+* Suprisingly good turnrate, it can contest many airplanes at the battle rating
+*

 '''Cons:'''